gallery

 Additional Water Information

 Allow hinahina to dry between waterings.
 Water only enough to keep plant from wilting.
-Growth is benefited by occasional spray of sea salt.

 Soil must be well drained